vippsas/vipps-woocommerce/README.txt

 == Getting started ==

 * Sign up to use Vipps på Nett ([WooCommerce](https://www.vipps.no/produkter-og-tjenester/bedrift/ta-betalt-paa-nett/ta-betalt-paa-nett/woocommerce/))
-* Vipps will review the application and perform KYC and AML controls.
+* Vipps MobilePay will review the application and perform KYC and AML controls.
 You may log onto [portal.vipps.no](https://portal.vipps.no) to see the status of your application.
 This is also where you can retrieve the API credentials used to configure the plugin in WooCommerce after your application has been approved.
 * Proceed to "Installation" below

 == Installation ==